Submit An Event

 Dee Dee's Jazz Diary

 Tom Meek first began writing "About & Out" in 2007 before becoming Editor of LAjazz.com in 2011, and President & Managing Editor in July, 2014.
 Tom is a Los Angeles-area native who grew up in Ohio with a father who was a noted regional swing drummer and a library of thousands of jazz and popular recordings.
-Tom's emphasis at LAJazz.com is on what's happening live and locally, and he is a frequent attendee at clubs and venues around Southern California to see some of the best music being made nightly anywhere on the planet.
+Tom's emphasis at LAJazz.com is on what's happening in live jazz across Southern California, and he is a frequent attendee at clubs and venues around SoCal to enjoy some of the best music being made nightly anywhere on the planet.

 Tom can be reached via e-mail at email@example.com